bizorbitglobal-pixel/currency-meter-frontend/content/blog/currency-strength-comparison-guide-how-to-identify-strongest-and-weakest-forex-pairs.md

 **Q3: Can I rely on one indicator?**
 No — combine it with RSI, MACD, or moving averages.
-See our ➡️ [Forex RSI Strategy Guide](https://www.currencystrengthsmeters.com/blog/forex-rsi-strategy) for examples.

 **Q4: Where can I learn more?**
 Visit [Investopedia – Currency Strength Index](https://www.investopedia.com/) or [BabyPips Forex School](https://www.babypips.com/) for fundamentals, and use our [tools page](https://www.currencystrengthsmeters.com/tools) for live analytics.